 During this time you’ll also need to complete the Graduate Research Induction Program (GRIP) and plan how you’re going to manage your candidature.
 It’s also worthwhile investigating the many support services and resources that are available to assist you with successfully completing your degree.

-You are expected to complete the requirements for Confirmation of Candidature within the six months (or part-time equivalent) of commencing provisional candidature.
-If this is not possible, you may apply for an extension to your provisional candidature, by downloading and completing an Application to extend provisional candidature form.
-The total period of provisional candidature, including extensions, should not exceed 12 months full-time (or equivalent part-time).
-If you cannot achieve your Confirmation of Candidature within this period you may be excluded from the course.
+While provisional candidates are expected to achieve confirmation of candidature within the first six months from commencement of the course, they are allowed a maximum period of 12 months (or part-time equivalent for both) to achieve this first research milestone.
+If the first research milestone has not been met, you may apply for an extension to your provisional candidature, by downloading and completing an Application to extend provisional candidature form.
+The application will be assessed and if granted by the School’s Associate Dean Research, is awarded only once and for a maximum period of 3 months (or part time equivalent).
+If you are unable to achieve Confirmation of Candidature at that point in time, you may be excluded from the course.

-Confirmation of candidature is expected within six months of commencing your research degree full-time, or the part-time equivalent.
+Confirmation of candidature is expected to be achieved within the first six months from commencement of the course, however you are allowed a maximum period of 12 months (or part-time equivalent for both).
 There are a number of steps you need to complete for your candidature to be confirmed, including presenting and gaining approval on your research proposal, completing a risk assessment and management plan and gaining ethics approval for your project.

 If you cannot achieve Confirmation of candidature within the timeframe you may be excluded from the course.
 Refer to Provisional candidature above for information on applying for an extension.